 If you must buy chemicals for your garden to help it thrive, you need to be aware of some of the toxic, dangerous chemicals that are best avoided.
 Learning to choose trustworthy products is essential when gardening with “green” living in mind.

 Unfortunately, many gardening chemicals, do not have stringent labeling requirements, especially when they’re not specifically targeting growing food plants.
 Seeing “natural” doesn’t necessarily mean something is safe, and not all products will list their entire list of ingredients.
-Manufactures are only required to list active ingredients, and inactive ingredients can also cause problems.
+Manufacturers are only required to list active ingredients, and inactive ingredients can also cause problems.

 Organophosphates – At the core of many insecticides, even though the US EPA notes them as highly toxic to bees, wildlife, and humans, we’ve listed some of the most common ones below.
 They are known to be a very aggressive nerve agent.
 It has been shown that consistent, low-level exposure can be toxic.